a-castellano/hugo_blog/content/posts/My-marvelous-adventures-with-Docker-Part-II.md

 **Using volumes**

-So, we have a webserver without content.
-Next step would be create a website or webapp but there are a litle problem.
+So, we have a web server without content.
+Next step would be create a website or webapp but there is a little problem.
 If we enter inside our container and we try to update our index.html we will realize that this contaner doesn't have any text editor!
 ``` bash
 docker exec -i -t ArchonWeb /bin/bash
 vi /var/www/html/index.html